 There is also concern about the possible increase in problem gambling and addiction among fans, as the accessibility of online platforms and mobile apps has made it easier than ever to place bets.
 Ethical concerns arise from the exploitation of athletes for financial gain.
 The desire for profit can overshadow the well-being of these individuals, potentially leading to harmful consequences for their physical and mental health.

 These negative impacts highlight the need for regulations and responsible gambling practices to mitigate the risks associated with sports betting.
 By addressing these issues, the sports industry can work towards creating a safer and more transparent environment for athletes and fans alike.
-Photo: is sports betting good for the economy The sports industry can continue to thrive without betting, although it does play a significant role in generating revenue.
+The sports industry can continue to thrive without betting, although it does play a significant role in generating revenue.

 Betting provides an additional income stream for leagues, teams, and broadcasters.
 However, the industry's success ultimately relies on the popularity of sports itself and the unwavering passion of fans.
 Sports betting has emerged as a significant revenue stream for the sports industry, with billions of dollars being wagered on various sporting events annually.